DennisD2/tomorrow/src/morrow/sa9054-info.md

 - mr90xx_init() OK with tweaks
 - mr90xx_setEngine() OK
 - mr90xx_initGuiSweep() OK with tweaks
-- mr90xx_MeasureAmplWithFreq(): Runs ok and sets analyzer to run sweeping and fetches amplitude data.
+- mr90xx_MeasureAmplWithFreq(): Runs ok and sets analyzer to run sweeping and fetches amplitude and frequency data.
-  But data fetching from device does not contain frequency values.

 At this time I did 2 things:
 - Copied main.c to main2.c and changed the frequency range there to 1..2Mhz.